 Yes.
 In 2015 Western Sydney Parklands Trust (now Greater Sydney Parklands) held meetings with stakeholders and pop-up information sessions in the Parklands to give community members and residents the opportunity to learn about the project and provide feedback.

 In early 2021 after the recommencement of the project, Greater Sydney Parklands held additional community pop-up information sessions and an online session with nearby residents.
 There is support and interest from the community for the new track.
 Some residents who live close to the future track have raised concerns around potential anti-social behaviour, privacy and noise impacts to their properties.
-The design has been updated in response to this feedback, with adjustments made to the track alignment, removal of track links to residential streets, more secure fencing surrounding the track and additional tree planting.
-The updated plans were well received by the concerned residents in individual follow-up on-line meetings.
+The design was updated in response to this feedback, with adjustments made to the track alignment, removal of track links to residential streets, more secure fencing surrounding the track and additional tree planting.
+The updated plans were well received by the concerned residents in individual follow-up online meetings.

 Yes.
 The track corridor will be fenced where it passes through Calmsley Hill City Farm.
-This is to separate the track to ensure safety of park visitors within the Farm and to improve security.
+This is to separate the track to ensure safety of park visitors within the farm and to improve security.

 No. The track will remain open to the public 24 hours a day, which is consistent with other tracks in the Parklands, including the existing tracks that connect to the new track.